The First Week: Positioning and Latch

 These steps may need to be repeated frequently during the early weeks.
 You and your baby will find a technique that works for you after some practice.

-Remember, in any of these positions, it is very important to bring the baby to your nipple height.
+Remember, in any of these positions, it is usually important to bring your baby to your nipple height.

-Leaning over your baby can cause backaches, neck/shoulder strain or sore nipples.
+Leaning over your baby can often cause backaches, neck/shoulder strain or sore nipples.

 Laid-back Breastfeeding or Biological Nurturing